-Last updated on 19-Jul-2019
+Last updated on 17-May-2023

 I grew up in Brazil having tons of bakeries around and buying freshly baked buns, loaves or baguettes (let’s not even mention the pastries!) regularly.
 Besides small and large stand-alone bakeries, there are in-house bakeries at grocery stores, and even at some gas stations!
 Many people there buy fresh bread two times a day, in the morning for breakfast and then later for a snack in the afternoon or an easy meal in the evening.

 My relationship with bread is more closely related to what I have seen and experienced in Europe.
 Countries like Portugal and Italy, which have greatly influenced Brazil’s food and culture, and France, with their almost reverent treatment of bread, felt much “closer to home” to me.
-I love the smell of freshly baked bread and I often crave a crusty artisan loaf I can slice and simply eat with butter, use to accompany a deli platter, or to make sandwiches.
+I love the smell of freshly baked bread and I often crave a crusty artisan loaf I can slice and simply eat with butter, use to accompany a deli platter, or make sandwiches.

 I had a few homemade bread recipes passed down from my mom, but they are more on the sweet/soft side, closer to a brioche, and didn’t help with these cravings.
 But when I started seeing several recipes for Dutch Oven Bread all over the internet, saw the drool-worthy pictures, and read the raving reviews of how easy it was and how amazing the bread turned out, I just had to try it out!
 I have made the bread several times and combined/tweaked a couple of recipes to get to my version below, and I can honestly say this is the easiest and tastiest bread I’ve ever made!

-Easy Dutch Oven Bread (no-knead, slow rise)
+Easy Rustic Bread (no-knead, slow rise, Dutch oven)

-- 3 cups all-purpose flour, plus more for dusting
+- 3 cups all-purpose flour (13.5 oz or 400g) + more for dusting

 - 1 tsp salt